 #1 - Motor Power

 There are different motor power ratings for food processors.
 The bigger the power, the stronger the food processor.
 Choose a power rating that is enough to support the activities you desire.
 With the right motor power, you will avoid overheating and damage to the motor.
-For a small kitchen operation, a 250-watt motor is fair, but choose power ratings from 600 W for larger operations.
+A 250-watt motor is fair for a small kitchen operation, but choose a power rating from 600 W for larger operations.

 #2 - Size or Capacity

-The bowl size is another important thing to consider.
+Another essential factor to consider is the bowl size.
 The volume of the food you intend to process will inform the capacity of your buy.
-Do not worry about the big sizes if you will only be processing small recipes.
+Do not worry about the big sizes if you only process small recipes.

 #3 - Functions

-The different models of food processors have extra functions you may be looking for.
-They all have basic functions like slicing, grating, chopping and dicing.
-But others include extra functionality such as blending and built-in scales.
-Decide on which functions are important to you before purchasing.
+The different models of food processors may have extra functions you may be looking for.
+They all have essential tasks like slicing, grating, chopping, and dicing, but some include additional functionality such as blending and built-in scales.
+Decide which functions are necessary to you before purchasing.

 #4 - Useful Attachments

-Extra attachments may come at an extra cost, so you should be sure you need the extras.
-Some food processors come with an extra blending jar, while some don’t.
-Many also have more than one bowl, discs and blades of varying sorts.
+Extra attachments may cost extra, so you should be sure you need them.
+Some food processors come with an extra blending jar, while others don’t.
+Many also have more than one bowl, discs, and blades of varying sorts.
 Be sure you need the extras you choose to avoid spending on unnecessary accessories.

 Wrapping Up